Aerijo/autocomplete-latex/README.md

 will disable completions if the current scope is part of a comment or in math mode.
 (Note: if you want to disable all math snippets, `.string.other.math` will disable for both inline AND display).

 #### Enable default completions
 This option allows you to disable the default completions.
 This may be preferable if you have a highly customised setup.
+Note that user completions will appear above the default completions if both share the same display text.

 #### Minimum prefix length
 Determines how long the prefix must be until suggestions will appear.
 Default value is equal to the one set for `autocomplete-plus`.
 Making it greater will reduce noise, but lessen effectiveness.